-As a writer, there is a thorough vetting process you have to go through before you can be featured on this platform.
-Once you’re approved, you can set your own terms and prices for companies you work with.
+As a freelance writer, there is a thorough vetting process you have to go through before you can be featured on this platform.
+Once you’re approved, you can set your own terms and prices for your freelance writing gig and the companies you work with.

 Best Managed Freelance Writing Platforms

 Managed freelance writing sites are the best thing since sliced bread.
 It’s like having the power of an in-house team but without all the drama.

 The biggest problem brands face is that scaling the production of quality content is no easy feat.
 Not to mention that finding great writers is easier said than done.

 But, with a managed freelance writing platform, you don’t need to worry about posting job ads, vetting writers, training them, or even hiring editors!

 The first on our list for this category is Verblio.
 Through Verblio, you are connected directly to high-end, expert, US-based writers across various industries.